 What I like to do is process half the flour, butter, sugar, and salt until large pieces of butter are present, and the other half of the flour, butter, sugar, and salt until tiny flecks of butter are left.

-Pictured below is how the really tiny flakes of butter should look like – so tiny that you ca not make out individual pieces of butter.
+Pictured below is how the really tiny flakes of butter should look like – so tiny that you cannot make out individual pieces of butter.
 The pea-sized chunks of butter, on the other hand, are much larger.

 Of course, if you do not have a food processor, you can use two knives or a pastry cutter.